Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/embedded-aws-agent-setup.md

 ---
-title: Setup AWS for Embedded agents
+title: Set up AWS for Embedded agents
-linkTitle: Setup AWS for Embedded agents
+linkTitle: Set up AWS for Embedded agents
 draft: false
-weight: 20
+weight: 21
 ---
 Setup AWS so an Embedded agent can connect to and managed your AWS API Gateway environment within Amplify.